aghaynes/stats_edu_vignettes/SampleSize/SampleSizeCalculation.md

 #### What effect do you expect to see?

--   if you have continuous data, will the difference in means be 10, 20, …, 100?
+-   if you have continuous data,
+    -   will the difference in means be 10, 20, …, 100?
+    -   What would the group means be?
+    -   how variable are those quantities (e.g. what is the standard deviation?)
--   if you have binary data, what proportion of events do you expect in the groups?
+-   if you have binary data,
+    -   what proportion of events do you expect in the groups?

-#### How variable will the endpoint be?

-For continuous outcomes, standard deviations are typically called for.
-This is less relevant if you have a binary endpoint.
+What would constitute a *clinically relevant* effect for this outcome?
+This is particularly important for non-inferiority trials.

 <!-- Panel A in the following figure show densities with identical mean values (10), but different standard deviations.
 Testing a difference with the one on the left would require a much smaller sample size than for the case on the right.
 Data from those two distributions are shown in panel B. -->